-Born in 1938 London, John Ward is regarded as one of Britons greatest potters.
-Influenced by ancient pre-glaze pottery from China and Cypress he was inspired by more modem influences such as Hans Coper’s formal strength, Lucie Rie’s colour palette and Ian Godfrey’s playful textures.
+Born in 1938 London, John Ward is regarded as one of Britain’s greatest potters.
+Influenced by ancient pre-glaze pottery from China and Cypress he was inspired by more modern influences such as Hans Coper’s formal strength, Lucie Rie’s colour palette and Ian Godfrey’s playful textures.

 Gallery - click images to enlarge